Showing results 1 to 10 of approximately 36.(refine search)

 In the six decades following World War II, bank lending measured as a ratio to GDP has quadrupled in advanced economies.
 To a great extent, this unprecedented expansion of credit was driven by a dramatic growth in mortgage loans.
 Lending backed by real estate has allowed households to leverage up and has changed the traditional business of banking in fundamental ways.
 This ?Great Mortgaging? has had a profound influence on the dynamics of business cycles.

-Bubbles, Credit, and Their Consequences
+Sovereigns versus Banks: Credit, Crises, and Consequences

 Decomposing the Fiscal Multiplier